-Introduction of light or shading

-No evidence (NEv) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR No evidence (NEv) Q: NR A: NR C: NR
+Introduction of light or No evidence (NEv) Not relevant (NR) No evidence (NEv) shading Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR

-Increased levels of diffuse irradiation correlate with increased growth in macroalgae (Aguilaria et al., 1999).
+Increased levels of diffuse irradiation correlate with increased growth in macroalgae (Aguilera et al., 1999).
 Levels of diffuse irradiation increase in summer, and with a decrease in latitude.
-As Ascophyllum nodosum is found in the middle its natural range in the British Isles an increase in the level of diffuse irradiation will not cause a negative impact on the species or the biotope.
+As Fucus vesiculosus and Ascophyllum nodosum are found in the middle its natural range in the British Isles an increase in the level of diffuse irradiation will not cause a negative impact on the species or the biotope.
 However, it is not clear how these findings may reflect changes in light levels from artificial sources, and whether observable changes would occur at the population level as a result.
 There is, therefore, 'No evidence' on which to base an assessment.

-Barrier to species Not relevant (NR) Not relevant (NR) Not relevant (NR) movement Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR
+Barrier to species movement

+Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR